programmierbar/fasttrack/readme.md

 app versions, setting the release properties and controlling the rollout of app versions in multi app **Flutter** projects.

-It is heavily inspired by fastlane, but only supports the central aspects of fastlane to control the app release process.
+It is heavily inspired by fastlane, but only supports the central aspects of fastalane to control the app release process.

 ## Installation